kaustubh-Beta/AIR_Drums/Tutorial.md

 	# converting the image into HSV
 	hsv = cv2.cvtColor(frame, cv2.COLOR_BGR2HSV)

-  # generating mask for pixels corresponding to detected blue color.
+  # generating mask for pixels corresponding to detected blue colour.
 	mask = cv2.inRange(hsv, blueLower, blueUpper)

-	# Calculating the number of white pixels depecting the blue color pixels in the ROI
+	# Calculating the number of white pixels depecting the blue colour pixels in the ROI
 	sumation = np.sum(mask)

 	# Function that decides to play the instrument or not.